VidTu/Ksyxis/SECURITY.md

 The only supported versions are:

-- Latest release, that is published to GitHub, Modrinth, and/or Curseforge.
+- Latest release, that is published to the GitHub, Modrinth, and/or Curseforge.
 - Latest snapshot, that is the latest Git commit.

 # Reporting